sahithyandev/s3/src/content/docs/operating-systems/07-threads.md

 Since threads share resources, synchronization is critical:

-1. **Race Conditions**: Occur when multiple threads access shared data concurrently, with at least one thread modifying the data.
+1. Race Conditions: Occur when multiple threads access shared data concurrently, with at least one thread modifying the data.
-2. **Critical Section**: A code segment where shared resources are accessed.
+2. Critical Section: A code segment where shared resources are accessed.
-3. **Mutual Exclusion**: Ensuring only one thread executes in the critical section at a time.
+3. Mutual Exclusion: Ensuring only one thread executes in the critical section at a time.

 #### Synchronization Mechanisms

-1. **Mutex Locks**: Basic synchronization tool ensuring mutual exclusion
+1. Mutex Locks: Basic synchronization tool ensuring mutual exclusion
-2. **Semaphores**: More sophisticated synchronization constructs that can also manage resource allocation
+2. Semaphores: More sophisticated synchronization constructs that can also manage resource allocation
-3. **Monitors**: High-level synchronization constructs that encapsulate both data and operations
+3. Monitors: High-level synchronization constructs that encapsulate both data and operations
-4. **Condition Variables**: Allow threads to wait for specific conditions to be met
+4. Condition Variables: Allow threads to wait for specific conditions to be met

 ### Thread Scheduling

 Scheduling threads introduces new considerations beyond process scheduling:

-1. **Contention Scope**: How threads compete for CPU time
+1. Contention Scope: How threads compete for CPU time
    - Process-contention scope (PCS): Threads compete within the process
    - System-contention scope (SCS): Threads compete system-wide

-2. **Allocation Domain**: Where threads can be scheduled
+2. Allocation Domain: Where threads can be scheduled
    - Local scheduling: Threads are bound to specific processors
    - Global scheduling: Threads can be scheduled on any available processor

 ### Thread Implementation Challenges

-1. **Thread Local Storage**: Providing per-thread data storage
+1. Thread Local Storage: Providing per-thread data storage
-2. **Thread Cancellation**: Safely terminating threads
+2. Thread Cancellation: Safely terminating threads
-3. **Signal Handling**: Determining which thread should handle signals
+3. Signal Handling: Determining which thread should handle signals
-4. **Thread Pooling**: Pre-creating threads to reduce overhead
+4. Thread Pooling: Pre-creating threads to reduce overhead
-5. **Thread Priority Inversion**: Lower priority threads holding resources needed by higher priority threads
+5. Thread Priority Inversion: Lower priority threads holding resources needed by higher priority threads

 ### Thread Libraries

-1. **POSIX Threads (Pthreads)**: IEEE standard, widely used in UNIX systems
+1. POSIX Threads (Pthreads): IEEE standard, widely used in UNIX systems
-2. **Win32 Threads**: Native Windows threading API
+2. Win32 Threads: Native Windows threading API
-3. **Java Threads**: Part of the Java language, with built-in synchronization support
+3. Java Threads: Part of the Java language, with built-in synchronization support

 ### Emerging Concepts

-1. **Fibers**: User-mode scheduled threads with cooperative multitasking
+1. Fibers: User-mode scheduled threads with cooperative multitasking
-2. **Green Threads**: User-level threads scheduled by a virtual machine
+2. Green Threads: User-level threads scheduled by a virtual machine
-3. **Coroutines**: Computer program components that generalize subroutines for non-preemptive multitasking
+3. Coroutines: Computer program components that generalize subroutines for non-preemptive multitasking